Hemp: Cultivation

 Hemp is usually planted between March and May in the northern hemisphere, between September and November in the southern hemisphere.
-It matures in about three to four months.
+It matures in about three to four months, depending on various conditions.

-Millennia of selective breeding have resulted in varieties that display a wide range of traits; e.g. suited for a particular environments/latitudes, producing different ratios and compositions of terpenoids and cannabinoids (CBD, THC, CBG, CBC, CBN...etc.), fibre quality, oil/seed yield, etc. Hemp grown for fiber is planted closely, resulting in tall, slender plants with long fibers.
+Millennia of selective breeding have resulted in varieties that display a wide range of traits; e.g. suited for particular environments/latitudes, producing different ratios and compositions of terpenoids and cannabinoids (CBD, THC, CBG, CBC, CBN...etc.), fiber quality, oil/seed yield, etc. Hemp grown for fiber is planted closely, resulting in tall, slender plants with long fibers.

-The use of industrial hemp plant and its cultivation was commonplace until the 1900s when it was associated with its genetic sibling a.k.a.
+The use of the industrial hemp plant and its cultivation was commonplace until the 1900s, when it was associated with its genetic sibling, a.k.a.
 Drug-Type Cannabis species (which contain higher levels of psychoactive THC).
 Influential groups misconstrued hemp as a dangerous "drug", even though hemp is not a recreational drug and has the potential to be a sustainable and profitable crop for many farmers due to hemp's medical, structural and dietary uses.
+In the United States, the public's perception of hemp as marijuana has blocked hemp from becoming a useful crop and product," despite its vital importance before World War II.

-In the United States, the public's perception of hemp as marijuana has blocked hemp from becoming a useful crop and product," in spite of its vital importance prior to World War II.
-Ideally, according to Britain's Department for Environment, Food and Rural Affairs, the herb should be desiccated and harvested towards the end of flowering.
+Ideally, according to Britain's Department for Environment, Food and Rural Affairs, the herb should be desiccated and harvested toward the end of flowering.
 This early cropping reduces the seed yield but improves the fiber yield and quality.
-In these strains of industrial hemp* the tetrahydrocannabinol (THC) content would have been very low.

 The seeds are sown with grain drills or other conventional seeding equipment to a depth of 13 to 25 mm.
 Greater seeding depths result in increased weed competition.
 Nitrogen should not be placed with the seed, but phosphate may be tolerated.
 The soil should have available 89 to 135 kg/ha of nitrogen, 46 kg/ha phosphorus, 67 kg/ha potassium, and 17 kg/ha sulfur.
 Organic fertilizers such as manure are one of the best methods of weed control.

 Cultivars

 In contrast to cannabis for medical use, varieties grown for fiber and seed have less than 0.3% THC and are unsuitable for producing hashish and marijuana.
 Present in industrial hemp, cannabidiol is a major constituent among some 560 compounds found in hemp.

-Cannabis sativa L. subsp. sativa var. sativa is the variety grown for industrial use, while C. sativa subsp. indica generally has poor fiber quality and female buds from this variety are primarily used for recreational and medicinal purposes.
+Cannabis sativa L. subsp. sativa var. sativa is the variety grown for industrial use, while C. Sativa subsp. indica generally has poor fiber quality, and female buds from this variety are primarily used for recreational and medicinal purposes.
 The major differences between the two types of plants are the appearance, and the amount of Δ9-tetrahydrocannabinol (THC) secreted in a resinous mixture by epidermal hairs called glandular trichomes, although they can also be distinguished genetically.
 Oilseed and fiber varieties of Cannabis approved for industrial hemp production produce only minute amounts of this psychoactive drug, not enough for any physical or psychological effects.
 Typically, hemp contains below 0.3% THC, while cultivars of Cannabis grown for medicinal or recreational use can contain anywhere from 2% to over 20%.